Bignum Arithmetic 00: Roadmap for Cryptographic Integers

 A public-key primitive eventually reduces to arithmetic on arrays of machine words.
 The design problem is to make every carry, reduction, and memory access justify itself.

-These notes fix the implementation target before the algorithms: C with fixed-width unsigned integer types no wider than 32 bits, using uint16_t limbs and uint32_t double-limb accumulators.
+These notes fix the implementation target before the algorithms: C with fixed-width unsigned integer types no wider than 32 bits.
+The teaching model uses little-endian uint32_t words with mathematical radix \(B=2^{32}\).
+Because a 32-by-32 product cannot be stored in one C object under this rule, multiplication decomposes each word into 16-bit halves and accumulates the resulting two-word product explicitly.
 SageMath remains the executable specification.
 The intended caller is cryptographic code: RSA exponentiation, finite-field Diffie-Hellman, elliptic-curve scalar multiplication, and support arithmetic for post-quantum implementations.

 The companion elliptic arithmetic series starts where this series ends: prime-field operations become point operations, and Montgomery/lazy range contracts become preconditions for curve formulas.